-According to the Centers for Disease Control and Prevention (CDC), some of the greatest increases in heroin use have occurred in demographic groups with historically low rates of use: women, the privately insured, and people with higher incomes.
-You likely never imagined that someone you love would use heroin, let alone become addicted to it.
-But as powerful opioids continue to claim lives around the country, you can’t just turn a blind eye if you suspect that your loved one is using.
+You likely never imagined that someone you love would use heroin, let alone develop an addiction to it.
+But as powerful opioids continue to claim lives around the country, you can’t just turn a blind eye if you suspect that your loved one is using them.

 Signs of Heroin Use

-The euphoric effects of heroin are felt immediately after using, and so are some of the side effects.
+The euphoric effects of heroin are felt immediately after using, and so are some other side effects.
 Someone who has recently used is likely to display the following symptoms:

-Shortly after use, their body will begin to slow down, and they will become less alert.
+As their body slows down from the initial effects of the heroin, they will become less alert.
 Common symptoms include:

 When heroin use has morphed into addiction, the individual will become consumed by the drug and their main focus will become getting their next fix.
 This causes changes in personality and behavior, including increased secrecy, poor hygiene, isolation, dishonesty, high-risk behavior, impulsiveness, and manipulation.
 Do not ignore the changes in your loved one’s behavior, as they could be a sign of a serious issue.